TcheandjieuLab/CC4D_sex_stratified_analysis_plan/Sex_stratified_autosomal_chr.md

 ### 2. Example script using REGENIE
 ### 3. Example script using SAIGE

+## Section 3: sex interaction model

-## Section 2: description data to be provided
+## Section 3: description data to be provided

 ***Note: For studies that have already conducted analyses, please discuss the models used (for example, some studies may have already adjusted for age and this is not considered a material deviation from the analysis plan).
 Use study appropriate software to account for (or exclude as appropriate) relatedness.***